temporalio/helm-charts/README.md

 ## Prerequisites

 This sequence assumes that your system is configured to access a kubernetes cluster (e. g.
-[AWS EKS](https://aws.amazon.com/eks/), or [minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/)), and that your machine has [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) and [Helm v3.1.x](https://helm.sh) installed and able to access your cluster.
+[AWS EKS](https://aws.amazon.com/eks/), or [minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/)), and that your machine has [AWS CLI V2](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html), [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) and [Helm v3.1.x](https://helm.sh) installed and able to access your cluster.

 ## Install an Instance of Temporal to Your k8s Cluster